Nagarjuna: Works

 There exist a number of influential texts attributed to Nāgārjuna; however, as there are many pseudepigrapha attributed to him, lively controversy exists over which are his authentic works.
+The Chinese Canon includes over 22 texts attributed to Nāgārjuna, while the Tibetan Tanjur contains over 140 works attributed to Nāgārjuna.

 Mūlamadhyamakakārikā

-The Mūlamadhyamakakārikā is Nāgārjuna's best-known work.
-It is "not only a grand commentary on the Buddha's discourse to Kaccayana, the only discourse cited by name, but also a detailed and careful analysis of most of the important discourses included in the Nikayas and the Agamas, especially those of the Atthakavagga of the Sutta-nipata.

-Utilizing the Buddha's theory of "dependent arising" (pratitya-samutpada), Nagarjuna demonstrated the futility of [...] metaphysical speculations.
-His method of dealing with such metaphysics is referred to as "middle way" (madhyama pratipad).
-It is the middle way that avoided the substantialism of the Sarvastivadins as well as the nominalism of the Sautrantikas.

-In the Mūlamadhyamakakārikā, "[A]ll experienced phenomena are empty (sunya).
-This did not mean that they are not experienced and, therefore, non-existent; only that they are devoid of a permanent and eternal substance (svabhava) because, like a dream, they are mere projections of human consciousness.
-Since these imaginary fictions are experienced, they are not mere names (prajnapti)."
+The Mūlamadhyamakakārikā (MMK, Root Verses on the Middle Way) is Nāgārjuna's best-known work.
+It is a rich philosophical text made up of concise aphoristic Sanskrit kārikā verses which explains the theory of emptiness through numerous topics and arguments.
+The bulk of the verses focus on defeating and deconstructing arguments for substance theories.
+The work also relies on earlier sources like the Kātyāyana Sutra and the Perfection of Wisdom sutras to expound on the theory of dependent arising and the universal emptiness of all things.

+The earliest translation of and commentary on the MMK is found in the Chinese translation of Kumārajīva, called the Madhyamakaśāstra (Zhong lun 中論; T. 1564), which merges the root text with a commentary attributed to a certain Qingmu (青目, *Piṅgala).

 Major attributed works

+Nagarjuna composing texts in front of his disciples, relief at Buddhavanam Stupa, Telangana.

 According to David Seyfort Ruegg, the Madhyamakasastrastuti attributed to Candrakirti (c.
 600 – c.
 650) refers to eight texts by Nagarjuna:the (Madhyamaka)karikas, the Yuktisastika, the Sunyatasaptati, the Vigrahavyavartani, the Vidala (i.e. Vaidalyasutra/Vaidalyaprakarana), the Ratnavali, the Sutrasamuccaya, and Samstutis (Hymns).
 This list covers not only much less than the grand total of works ascribed to Nagarjuna in the Chinese and Tibetan collections, but it does not even include all such works that Candrakirti has himself cited in his writings.According to one view, that of Christian Lindtner, the works definitely written by Nāgārjuna are: